tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

 3. How will you monitor and audit Azure SQL?

     a.
 Auditing and Threat detection was enabled on all SQL Azure databases.

+    b.
+Azure Diagnostics was enabled and all logs are being forwarded to Log Analytics and Azure Sentinel

 4. Create custom alerts and execute remediation and investigation activites on detection?